nguyen-v/IGUS_ReBeL_XML/README.md

 ## Troubleshooting
 If the robot stops at an awkward position (different from any of the normal states), you must manually bring it back to its resting pose.

-1. Manually jog it close to the rest position, then load the `straight_to_rest.xml` file
+1. Manually jog it close to the rest position, then load the `straight_to_rest.xml` file.
+This will move the robot back to its resting position.
+Make sure it can move to the rest position without encountering any obstacles.

 2. Load the `main.xml` file again.